NearPass/nearpass-rn-app/README.md

 -   This app lets the event owner verify tickets on-chain.
 -   Also, this app lets the event attendees show ticket.

+This app also requires [nearpass-server](https://github.com/NearPass/nearpass-server) to be up (in case you want to test everything locally)

 #### How to run

 ```bash